 The lack of a difference between Black and White male officers was, however, surprising.
 It is possible that the heavy media coverage and societal controversy over cases of White male officers exerting lethal force has led to White male police officers now being stereotyped to be similarly aggressive and violent as African American men are in other contexts.
 In other words, because the use-of-force is less expected from female officers relative to both Black and White male officers, female officers might have been buffered against backlash because their atypical behavior was perceived to be less about them being aggressive and emotionally reactive people and more likely to be about a justifiable response to a dangerous situation.

 However, additional potential explanations exist.
 The impact of racial stereotypes on attitudes toward the officer might not be as strong because they are descriptive in nature, while gender stereotypes might have been more impactful because they are prescriptive.
 That is, gender stereotypes about aggression are prescriptive because they dictate that women should be less aggressive than men (e.g., Heilman, 2012), while racial stereotypes about aggression are descriptive because they do not dictate that there should be racial differences in aggression, but instead are beliefs that African American individuals are more aggressive (e.g., Biernat & Ma, 2005).
 This would be consistent with evidence suggesting that violating prescriptive stereotypes predicts backlash, but descriptive stereotypes have less of an impact (Gill, 2004).
-Perhaps there was no backlash against African Americans because although they were confirming descriptive stereotypes, they did not violate prescriptive stereotypes by committing physical aggression.
+Perhaps there was no backlash against African American police officer because although they were confirming descriptive stereotypes, they did not violate prescriptive stereotypes by committing physical aggression.
 It is also possible that participants were more concerned about appearing racist by expressing negative attitudes toward African American male officers than about White male officers.

 Applied Implications